Home » Bread and Rolls » Glazed Orange Sweet Rolls

 • Make the dough.
 Measure warm water into a small liquid measuring cup.
 Sprinkle yeast over the top and set aside briefly.

-• In a large bowl, combine sugar and orange zest.
-Rub the mixture between your fingers for about 1 minute to infuse the sugar with orange flavor.
-Add the yeast and water, followed by the orange juice, egg, butter or coconut oil, and salt.
+• Add the orange juice, egg, butter or coconut oil, and salt to the mixture.
 Add 2 cups of the flour and beat well with either an electric mixer or by hand until the mixture is smooth.

 • Add the remaining 1 and 1/4 cups flour.
 Switch to the dough hook, if using a stand mixer, and knead the mixture until a dough pulls together, then becomes smooth and elastic.
 Add up to 1/4 cup more flour if necessary.
 The dough should cleanly clear the sides of the bowl and come together into a ball that is slightly tacky to the touch, but does not adhere to your fingers.